 Since 2014, producers and stakeholders, supported by staff from CPC and its provincial member organizations, have been updating the CQA and ACA programs.

-Over the last 3 years, members of the Management, Food Safety and Animal Care Committees offered their on-farm expertise to update the technical elements and streamline the on-farm implementation of the CQA and ACA programs.
+Over 3 years, members of the Management, Food Safety and Animal Care Committees offered their on-farm expertise to update the technical elements and streamline the on-farm implementation of the CQA and ACA programs.

 EVALUATION AND PILOT PROJECT